tomcuel/Boulogne_Half_Marathon_Analysis/README.md

 To categorize runner performances, I applied the **K-Means clustering algorithm**, a widely used unsupervised machine learning technique.
 K-Means groups data points into a predefined number of clusters based on feature similarities.

 ###### How K-Means Works:
-1. **Feature Selection**: For this project, key performance metrics such as pace progression, split differences, and final time were used as features.
+1. **Feature Selection**: for this project, key performance metrics such as pace progression, split differences, and final time were used as features.
-2. **Cluster Initialization**: The algorithm randomly initializes `k` cluster centroids.
+2. **Cluster Initialization**: the algorithm randomly initializes `k` cluster centroids.
-3. **Assignment Step**: Each runner is assigned to the closest centroid based on the Euclidean distance.
+3. **Assignment Step**: aach runner is assigned to the closest centroid based on the Euclidean distance.
-4. **Update Step**: The centroids are recalculated based on the mean of all assigned points.
+4. **Update Step**: the centroids are recalculated based on the mean of all assigned points.
-5. **Iteration**: Steps 3 and 4 repeat until the clusters stabilize or a stopping criterion is met.
+5. **Iteration**: steps 3 and 4 repeat until the clusters stabilize or a stopping criterion is met.

 ###### Why K-Means?
 - It provides a **data-driven** method to segment runners based on their performance trends.